 A Comptroller taxpayer number begins with:

 - 1XXXXXXXXXX that is based on the taxpayer’s EIN.
-Mail codes prefixed with a T (TXX) on the “1” EIN-based numbers are restricted for Comptroller tax-related payments.
+Mail codes prefixed with a T (TXX) on the “1” EIN-based TINs are restricted for Comptroller tax-related payments.

-- Issue payments to the 3 taxpayer numbers.
-Agencies may issue payments to the 1 EIN-based numbers but may not use the T mail codes that are set up on the 1 EIN-based numbers.
+- Do not issue payments to the 3 Comptroller taxpayer numbers.
+If the taxpayer number is a 1 EIN-based TIN, agencies may issue payments to the 1 EIN-based TIN, but must not use the T mail codes that are set up on the 1 EIN-based TIN.

-- Set up payees with a 3 taxpayer number or set up new mail codes on a 3 taxpayer number.
+- Do not set up payees with a 3 taxpayer number or set up new mail codes on a 3 taxpayer number.

-- Make updates to 3 taxpayer numbers or T mail codes, even if the T mail code is on the 1 EIN-based TIN.
+- Do not make updates to 3 taxpayer numbers or T mail codes, even if the T mail code is on the 1 EIN-based TIN.

-- Set up debtor hold records using a 3 taxpayer number.
-Payment Services will delete an agency’s hold records that are set up on a Comptroller taxpayer number.
+- Do not set up debtor hold records using a 3 taxpayer number.
+Payment Services will delete an agency’s hold records that are set up on a 3 taxpayer number.

 These actions are monitored by Payment Services, and violations will result in: